 This project will comply with current City of Camas Standards for Stormwater and Erosion Control per CMC Title 14.
 The Final Grading / Erosion Control / Drainage Plans have been prepared by the project civil engineer, PLS Engineering, Inc. The site will be served by public sewer and water provided by the City of Camas.
-This project phase proposes construction of 35 single-family residential lots with associated structures, access, paved storage areas, sewer, water, and storm drain connections.
+This project proposes construction of a gas station along with associated structures, access, paved areas, sewer, water, and storm drain connections.
 Access to the site is from NE 13th Street.